 What happens if you lose your certified check?

-Here’s a very quick word of advice: do not lose your certified check.
+Here’s a quick word of advice: do not lose your certified check.

 As long as it isn’t fraudulent, it has been guaranteed by the bank that has issued it.
-They can’t simply cancel the check as that would defeat the entire purpose of it being certified in the first place.
+Therefore, they can’t simply cancel the check as that would defeat the entire purpose of it being certified in the first place.

 They also can’t just issue you a replacement check because then they would have two certified checks they are guaranteeing on the same amount of money.